vladh/vladh/README.md

 * [The University of Edinburgh][edi], doing a PhD in Philosophy about why social conventions make us put up with exploitation, and about [work][work-post].
+* [The Ideology Research Group][irg], a group I co-organise dedicated to studying ideology broadly construted.
 * [Low Carbon Software][lcs], a not-quite-yet collective thinking about how to reduce carbon emissions caused by software.